 Yeah, one could say Slovenia is European New Zealand and a paradise for outdoor enthusiasts.

-Of course, you don’t need to try each and every adrenaline-pumping activity in Slovenia (You know, leave a few of them for New Zealand 😉), but I challenge you to go for something else beyond rafting.
+Of course, you don’t need to try each and every adrenaline-pumping activity in Slovenia (You know, leave a few of them for New Zealand 😉), but I challenge you to spice up your Slovenia itinerary and try a few of them!

 Happy vagabonding adventuring!

-Save this now for your next adventures in the future!
+Save this now for your upcoming adventures in Slovenia!

 2 responses